bvonboyen/bvonboyen.github.io/_posts/2025-12-08-alm-system.md

 tags: [ALM, insurance, strategy, conceptual]
 ---

+## Key Messages
+- **Outcomes differ because systems differ.** Success in ALM is not about expert teams, but about whether the organisation operates as an integrated system.
+- **Fragmentation destroys value silently.** Misaligned treasury, capital, pricing, accounting and investment functions create hidden frictional costs and deteriorating capacity.
+- **ALM is a strategic engine, not a reporting function.** When designed intentionally, it coordinates constraints, economics, liquidity and solvency into one steering logic.
+- **Integrated ALM creates capacity, discipline and clarity.** It enables better pricing, more stable earnings, improved growth decisions and transparent risk–return profiles.
+- **A modern ALM system must be timely, connected and economically grounded.** This article outlines how such a system is structured and why it matters.

+---

 In my career, I have seen what it takes for deals to succeed, for risks to be absorbed cleanly, for losses to be avoided, for appetite to stay aligned, for growth to build on discipline, for limits to guide decisions, for treasury and capital management to create value, for the investment function to contribute real economic return, for pricing to remain tight, for models to illuminate reality, for capital to be well allocated, for accounting to support true economics, for processes to be timely, and for frameworks to be holistic.
 **These outcomes are not coincidences.
 They arise from systems that are designed, connected, and governed for complexity.**
 But across the industry, these systems rarely exist in full.
 Insurers often rely on fragmented processes and misaligned functions: treasury acting without visibility into liquidity pathways, capital management operating on stale assumptions, investments pursuing return without ALM integration, pricing working with incomplete constraints, and accounting frameworks that distort rather than clarify economic value.